terramate-io/terramate/docs/cloud/on-boarding/index.md

 Recommendations when synchronizing drift checks:

 - Run a Drift Check at least every 24 hours to get a detailed history of when drifts were introduced.
-- Run a Drift Check right after a deployment and synchronize the result to Terramate Cloud to get an immediate health check and ensure the deployment is stable.
+- Run a Drift Check right after deployment and synchronize the result to Terramate Cloud to get an immediate health check and ensure the deployment is stable.
 - Ensure that all drift checks run on all stacks even if some errors are detected using the `--continue-on-error` command line option
 - Set up notifications to get informed about newly detected drifts in stacks